+One of the best yoga tips is control your breathing!
 If you can control your breath, you can control your body.
 This is especially true in yoga because of the intense focus on breathing.
 Breathing controls the natural rise and fall of your body.
-Inhaling lifts your body, while exhaling lengthens and releases your body.
-Breathing also controls how you let stress affect you, the rate of your heart beat, and many more physical and mental processes your body completes on a repeated daily basis.
+Inhaling lifts and lengthens your body, while exhaling helps you sink deeper into the poses and relax your muscles.
 Focus on your breath, and the control of your body will follow.

 8. Try not to second guess yourself [too much].

 It’s natural to wonder whether or not what you’re doing is correct when you first start doing yoga.
 But the only thing worse than doing it incorrectly is constantly worrying about whether or not you’re doing it correctly.
 It’s okay to second guess yourself sometimes, but try not to make a constant habit out of it, or you’ll never feel quite comfortable in any of the postures – and that’s definitely not right!

 One aspect of yoga that makes it unique when compared to other forms of physical fitness is the slow nature of the exercises involved.
 This allows you to slow down, check in with your body, and understand the slight changes in movement necessary to correct or improve postures.
 This intense focus on subtle movements allows you to build and strengthen the connection between your body and your mind, which improves motor control, heightens body awareness, and even increases your mental performance.

 10. Take the “rest” and flexibility-focused poses seriously.